ThePrez/librdkafka/INTRODUCTION.md

 rather than 'here are the tools to do what you want, good luck'.

-The Java Idempotent Producer's error strategy has lessened its strictness over time, and some of the corner cases are now handled optimistically rather than pesimistically, which might lead to allowing duplicate messages to be produced or message loss(FIXME?) (prior to KIP-360).

-To maintain the idempotent producer guarantees, librdkafka will aim for correctness and chooses a more stringent error strategy which treats unknown unrecoverable state as a fatal error, the details are outlined below and how it differs from the Java producer (as of Apache Kafka 2.0.0).
+The proposed error handling is outlined below and how it differs from the Java producer (as of Apache Kafka 2.0.0, pre KIP-360).